-What To Do in 3 Days in Tokyo
+What To Do in 3 Days in Tokyo – Sample Itinerary

 Tokyo is a huge city with so much to do, so it’s best to get yourself oriented and find out where to go beforehand.
 Addresses in Tokyo are pretty much non-existent and many people don’t know where things are located, so keep this in mind when visiting the city.
 I was lucky enough to arrive at Haneda Airport, which is located much closer to the city center than Narita Airport.

 Shibuya crossing is one of those spots you just have to see in Tokyo since it’s one of the busiest crossings in the city.
 It’s impressive to see how hundreds of people cross the road when the light turns green.
-I recommend getting to the first floor of Starbucks to see the whole scene from there.
+I recommend getting to the first floor of Starbucks to see the whole scene from above.
 Also, see the statue of Hachikō, the world’s most loyal dog, while you’re out there.

-There are plenty of bars and small restaurants in Shibuya and Shinjukuto go for a drink and try some Japanese sake.
-Don’t be afraid to try some even if you’re not a big fan of sake like me – sparkling strawberry sake was actually pretty tasty.
+There are plenty of bars and small restaurants in Shibuya and Shinjuku to go for a drink and try some Japanese sake.
+Don’t be afraid to try some even if you’re not a big fan of sake like me.
+Sparkling strawberry sake was actually pretty tasty.

-Akihabara Station is famous for electronics and manga related shops (most of them are manga-gaming stations), but be prepared that unless you want to buy your new computer or camera in Japanese only you shouldn’t try to buy anything there.
+Akihabara is famous for electronics and manga related shops (most of them are manga-gaming stations), but be prepared that unless you want to buy your new computer or camera in Japanese only you shouldn’t try to buy anything there.
 The lack of English electronics in Japan is due to a special export tax that must be put when they install non-Japanese languages on electronics.

 You pay an entrance fee, get a drink, and enjoy the presence of animals running around that you can pet and feed.
-There were no English speaking staff at the café but I was lucky to meet two Singaporean girls who spoke Japanese and explained me everything.
+There was no English speaking staff at the café when I went, but I was lucky to meet two Singaporean girls who spoke Japanese and explained me everything.

 You may also want to visit the modern zone of Tokyo, next to the Tokyo beach.
 It’s a nice stylish area, but I wish I went there at night to see the city lights.
-From the bridge you can even spot a miniature Japanese version of the Statue of Liberty.
+From the bridge, you can even spot a miniature Japanese version of the Statue of Liberty.

 Information for visiting Tokyo:

 - Most metro stations in Tokyo have English signs, but the system can get confusing.
 Get a free map beforehand in order not to get lost.
-Also, remember that public transportation isn’t working 24/7 in Tokyo, so catch the last train before 11pm.
+Also, remember that public transportation isn’t working 24/7 in Tokyo, so catch the last train before 11 pm.

 - It can be surprisingly difficult to find an ATM that accepts foreign cards, even in Tokyo.
 The easiest place to get money is an ATM at 7-Eleven.